 Moving to a new state is a great excuse to start shopping for car insurance.
 States have vastly different car insurance policies, and you might find better deals and discounts when shopping for car insurance in your new state.

-Even if you’re satisfied with your car insurance company, it’s not a bad idea to shop around.
+Even if you’re satisfied with your car insurance company, shopping around is not a bad idea.
 Your car insurance company might charge you the same rates in your new state, for example, even though car insurance is significantly cheaper in your new state.

 Factors that Affect Car Insurance Prices in a New State

-Even if your new state and old state have similar insurance laws and prices, you might pay vastly different rates for car insurance.
+Even if your new and old states have similar insurance laws and prices, you might pay vastly different rates for car insurance.
 Some of the factors that affect car insurance prices in a new state, for example, include:

-New Neighborhood and ZIP Code: Your new neighborhood might have a relatively high crime rate or high rate of vehicle break-ins.
+New Neighborhood and ZIP Code: Your new neighborhood might have a relatively high crime rate or a high rate of vehicle break-ins.
 It might have more traffic or higher accident rates.
 All of these can raise your premiums.

 Life Changes: Moving to a new state is often a major life move.
 You might be changing your mileage, for example, or adding new drivers – like a new roommate – to your policy.

-Yes, you need to change your car insurance when moving to a new state.
+You need to change your car insurance when moving to a new state.
 Every state in the United States has different auto insurance laws.
 Auto insurance is particularly expensive in some states and surprisingly cheap in others.
 Some states have high coverage requirements, while other states have minimum coverage requirements.
-For all of these reasons, it’s a good idea to compare car insurance quotes when moving to a new state.
+For all these reasons, comparing car insurance quotes when moving to a new state is a good idea.

 Sometimes, you’ll end up with the same car insurance company.
 In other cases, you’ll benefit from switching to a new provider.
 Whatever you choose to do, moving is a great time to start comparing auto insurance quotes.